eai04191/bepinex_docs/index.md

     <img src="https://avatars2.githubusercontent.com/u/39589027?s=256"/>
 </div>

+> [!NOTE]
+> Please not that these docs are still WIP.
+For latest stable guides, visit the [BepInEx wiki on GitHub](https://github.com/BepInEx/BepInEx/wiki).

 Welcome to BepInEx documentation!

 Here you can find guides on how to install, configure and develop plugins for BepInEx!